evkx/evkx.github.io/content/models/volkswagen/id._buzz/id._buzz_gtx_lwb/_index.md

 ## Battery, range, and charging

-The battery has a gross capacity of 91kWh and a net capacity of 86kWh, meaning you have a 5kWh buffer for protection.
-(5.5%).
+The electric vehicle features a high-capacity battery with a gross capacity of 91 kWh and a net usable capacity of 86 kWh, providing an 5 kWh buffer (3.6%) for battery protection.

 The [WLTP range](../../../../guides/understandingrange/wltp/) is 450 km (280 mi).
 The consumption is 19.1kWh/100km for the WLTP standard test.
-For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.
+For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

-The maximum DC charging speed is 200kW.
-A full charge from 0 - 100% would take 56 minutes, while a more common scenario of 10-80% would take 33 minutes.
+The vehicle supports fast DC charging with a maximum power of 200 kW.
+Charging from 0% to 100% takes approximately 56 minutes, while a more typical charging scenario from 10% to 80% takes 33 minutes with an average charging speed at 111 kW.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 0% to 42%, resulting in an actual charge speed, including time loss, of 113kW.
 Each charge session would take 19 minutes and 6 seconds.

 For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 28kWh/100km, 1000km will take 10 hours and 4 minutes.
 This trip will require six charge session(s) charging from 0% to 38%.
 The total time lost for charging up the battery will be 104 minutes.